What is the best way to stop binge eating at night?

 - Instead, take a walk, bike, swim, get on the elliptical or treadmill

-- Do pushups, squats or deadlifts that will calm your mind better than Prozac
+- Do squats, bench press, deadlifts, or calisthenics exercises like pushups that will calm your mind better than Prozac

 - Think good thoughts of how things in your life have worked out in the past; they will do so in the future too and practice gratitude for every blessing you have